cms-ml/documentation/content/optimization/data_augmentation.md

 ```

-#### Adaptive synthetic sampling approach (ADASYN)
+**Adaptive synthetic sampling approach (ADASYN)**
 *Text mostly based on [He et al., 2010][2k]*

-Adaptive synthetic sampling approach (ADASYN) is a sampling approach for learning from imbalanced datasets, with the main idea of being to use a weighted distribution for different minority class examples according to their level of difficulty in learning, where more synthetic data is generated for minority class examples that are harder to learn compared to those minority examples that are easier to learn.
-Thus, ADASYN improves learning with respect to the data distributions in by reducing the bias introduced by the class imbalance and by adaptively shifting the classification boundary toward the difficult examples.
+Adaptive synthetic sampling approach (ADASYN) is a sampling approach for learning from imbalanced datasets.
+The main idea is to use a weighted distribution for different minority class examples according to their level of difficulty in learning, where more synthetic data is generated for minority class examples that are harder to learn compared to those minority examples that are easier to learn.
+Thus, ADASYN improves learning with respect to the data distributions by reducing the bias introduced by the class imbalance and by adaptively shifting the classification boundary toward the difficult examples.

-The objectives of ADASYN are reducing the bias and learn adaptively.
-The key idea of this algorithms is to use a density distribution as a criterion to automatically decide the number of synthetic samples that need to be generated for each minority data example.
-Physically this density distribution is a measurement of the distribution of weights for different minority class examples according to their level of difficulty in learning.
+The objectives of ADASYN are reducing bias and learning adaptively.
+The key idea of this algorithm is to use a density distribution as a criterion to decide the number of synthetic samples that need to be generated for each minority data example.
+Physically, this density distribution is a distribution of weights for different minority class examples according to their level of difficulty in learning.
 The resulting dataset after using ADASYN will not only provide a balanced representation of the data distribution (according to the desired balance level defined in the configuration), but it also forces the learning algorithm to focus on those difficult to learn examples.

-[He et al., 2010][2k] show, that this algorithm provides improved accuracy for both minority and majority classes and does not sacrifice one class in preference for another.
+It has been shown [He et al., 2010][2k], that this algorithm improves accuracy for both minority and majority classes and does not sacrifice one class in preference for another.

-ADASYN is not limited to only two-class learning, but can also be generalized to multiple-class imbalanced learning problems as well as modified to facilitate incremental learning applications.
+ADASYN is not limited to only two-class learning, but can also be generalized to multiple-class imbalanced learning problems as well as incremental learning applications.

 For more details and comparisons of ADASYN to other algorithms, please see [He et al., 2010][2k].